At the time of the Inclosures in 1807 the land known as Dunsworth consisted of three plots, No's 179, 180 and 181.

 In 1894 Frederick George (known as George) Stephens, was living with his wife and young children at Dunsworth Cottage where he was employed as a gamekeeper.
 With enfranchisement extending quite rapidly throughout the later nineteenth century the conditions for being granted a vote were complicated and ever changing.
 As a result there appears to have been many instances where Revision Courts were held to discuss and decide on individual cases.
 “George Stephens, of Lane Side, Norton, claimed in respect of a ‘dwelling-house joint’; and Mr Docwra contended that there was no such qualification in law”.
 It was proposed to simply cross out the word ‘dwelling’ to make it acceptable but apparently this was another franchise altogether, under “a much more ancient franchise than the dwelling house franchise”.
 After some arguing it was remarked that none of the discussion counted for anything if the house in question had a value of less than £20 and its actual value turned out to be only £7 10s.
 George’s right to vote, based on his residing at Dunsworth Cottage was disqualified.

 In 1929 the occupants of Dunsworth Villa were Captain Arthur Huntingford, RAMC Retired, his wife Annie and daughter Phylis Marjorie.
 It is not clear how long they were here but an advertisement in the Gloucester Journal newspaper of 27 July 1932 suggests not very long; “To Let immediately, Dunsworth Villa, Norton, Gloucester, ½ mile from 'bus route, containing 4 bedrooms, good garden, orchard, outbuildings.
 Rent £36 and rates.—Apply in writing, stating particulars of family and occupation, Capt.
 Walker.
 Norton, Gloucester”.
-Perhaps nothing came of the advertisement, or maybe it just took time to work through, as the Huntingfords were still here in 1933.
+Perhaps nothing came of the advertisement, or maybe it just took time to work through, as the Huntingfords were still here in 1933, perhaps seeing out their tenancy agreement.

 Betty Barnes, daughter of Alf and May Bradshaw, shared her Queen Elizabeth II Coronation memories from 1953; “There was no electricity in the village then of course and my brother Tony worked for the ‘War Ag’ so he got this generator and television.
 There was quite a few of us in our little room, which wasn’t very big, at Dunsworth Cottage, mothers home, mothers and fathers.
 If I remember rightly there was sixteen or eighteen people in that little room watching that television – we were so lucky.
 It was a small nine inch black and white set in a sort of cabinet.
 The television stayed but the generator made too much noise and they didn’t use it that much afterwards but that’s the most I can really remember.
 There was obviously a children’s party but you see the barrels are there so there must have been something after.
 But you see, I’d have been going home wouldn’t you, with four children you wouldn’t be staying out at night.
 They must have had races or something in the afternoon.
 Of course there still wouldn’t have been much food about then".